soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

         else n
 ```

-__In order to emulate iteration with mutable state, we call the function again
+__In Haskell, in order to emulate iteration with mutable state, we call the function again
 with the values we want the variables to have in the next iteration.__

 ### Evaluation of recursion